elisehellwig/phenoclim/README.md

 1. Start counting chill/heat at harvest.
 Count it for X days.
 Use the amount of chill/heat counted to predict flowering.
 Parameters:
     * variablepars = c('start', 'threshold')
     * startday = 0
+    * threshold = X
 2. Start counting chill/heat at harvest.
 Then count it until X day of the year.
 Use the amount of chill/heat to predict flowering.
-Parameters
+Parameters:
     * variablepars = c('start')
+    * startday = 0
-    * startday=0
+    * threshold = X
 3. Start counting chill/heat X days after harvest.
 Then count it for Y days.
 Use the amount of chill/heat accumulated to predict flowering.
 Parameters:
+    * variablepars = c('start', 'threshold')
+    * startday = X
+    * threshold = Y
+4. Start counting chill/heat X days after harvest.
+Then count it until the Y day of the year.
+Use the amount of chill/heat accumulated to predict flowering.
+Parameters:
+    * variablepars = c(start)
+    * start = X
+    * threshold = Y
+5. Start counting chill/heat on X day of the year.
+Then count until Y day of the year.
+Use the amount of chill/heat accumulated to predict flowering.
+Parameters:
+    * variablepars = NA
+    * start = X
+    * threshold = Y

+###Chill/Heat Threshold Model (modeltype='TTT')
+1. Start counting days at harvest.
+Count days until you have accumulated X amount of chill/heat.
+Use the days counted to predict flowering.
+Parameters:
+    * variablepars = c('start')
+    * start = 0
+    * threshold = X
+2. Start counting days X days after harvest.
+Count days until you have accumulated Y amount of chill/heat.
+Use the days counted to predict flowering.
+Parameters:
+    * variablepars = c('start')
+    * start = X
+    * threshold = Y
+3. Start counting days on X day of the year.
+Count days until you have accumulated Y amount of chill/heat.
+Use the days counted to predict flowering.
+Parameters:
+    * variablepars = NA
+    * startday = X
-    *
+    * threshold = Y

+## Parameters for Modeling Stage Length